hs-rajawat/hs-rajawat/README.md

 ## Tools & Tech

+- C++, Java
+- JavaScript, TypeScript
+- React, Tauri
+- SQLite
-- C++, Java, React, Tauri, Git & GitHub
+- Git & GitHub

 ---

-### Fun Facts

-- 🎮 Story game enthusiast
+## A Bit About Me

+- 🎮 I enjoy building software and playing story-driven games.
+- 🧩 I like solving problems more than memorizing syntax.
 - 💻 I build things to learn
-- 🚀 Always improving
+- ☕ Always improving

 ## 📫 Connect

 * GitHub: **github.com/hs-rajawat**
 ---
-> *"Build.
-Learn.
-Improve.
-Repeat."*
+> *"The best way to learn is to build."*